gridster/BOGI_v1/README.md

 # BOGI
 Intro to the battle of glorious ideas.

+# BOGI v1

+The latest version of the BOGI is v1, it is available in German, see [](./de/BOGI_Introduction_v1_GER.md)

+It is published under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## What is the BOGI?

 B.O.G.I. means _battle of glorious ideas_.
 The purpose of the _BOGI_ is to provide a minimal framework for ideation and idea selection.